The Transport Finance Law Review: Portugal

-As a general rule under Portuguese law, only credit institutions have permission to grant credit as a professional activity.
-The legal definition of a credit institution is provided by Decree-Law No. 298/92, of 31 December (DL 298/92).
-DL 298/92 enacts the General Credit Institution and Finance Companies Regime (which is due for an overhaul with the new Portuguese Banking Code, which was subject to public consultation until mid-January 2021), which regulates the activities of banks and other financial institutions.
+As a general rule under Portuguese law, only credit institutions and financial companies duly registered with the Bank of Portugal are legally entitled to pursue lending activities on a professional basis (exclusivity principle).
+Decree-Law No. 298/92, of 31 December (DL 298/92) enacts the General Credit Institution and Finance Companies Regime (which is due for an overhaul with the new Portuguese Banking Code, which was subject to public consultation until mid-January 2021), which regulates the activities of banks and other financial companies.
 According to DL 298/92, credit institutions are defined as entities whose activity consists of receiving deposits from the public, or other kinds of repayable funds, and granting credit on their own account.
-Only entities expressly recognised as credit institutions are authorised to carry out financing activities.
+Only entities expressly recognised as credit institutions or financial companies are authorised to carry out financing activities.
 Obviously, banks, as the main credit institutions, assume a central role in the field of financing activities.